NVi5/NRF_BLE_HID_Controller/windows_app/NordicNUS_win32/readme.md

-Most of the code is dervied from MSDN community and winAPI programming reference.
+Most of the code is derived from MSDN community and winAPI programming reference.